Five-minute lesson plan: A teacher's guide

 In the UK, OFSTED the school Inspectorate, want to see an appropriate level of challenge in the lesson.
 The framework allows teachers to differentiate a task with ease.
 A learner who may struggle with a particular piece of content can have the learning scaffolded.
 Meanwhile, that group of learners who always finish first, we can have a task ready that's really going to 'stretch' them.
 This approach ensures that there is no ceiling on the learning and the lesson can go in different directions.
 The classroom teacher can adapt the way in which a pupil processes the content instead of creating a completely different task.
 This ensures educational equity for all members of your school community.
 Whether you are running sessions for trainee teachers or facilitating CPD for senior leaders, the planning resources provide a launchpad for a rich dialogue around learning.
 Primary teachers are also using the statements attached to the learning actions to create deeper assessments.

-The ultimate aim of the universal thinking framework was to create a toolkit that teachers could use to optimise learning experiences.
+The ultimate aim of the universal thinking framework was to create a toolkit that teachers could use to optimise learning processes.
 It quickly became apparent that it was saving teachers a lot of time.
 Every weekend thousands of teachers spend their free time creating powerpoints that will only be used once.
 With the right tools, this sort of teacher stress can be bypassed and as a profession, we can work smarter.
 As an organisation, we are working with student teachers to support them in adopting these time-saving approaches.
 We firmly believe that we can increase the amount of cognitive work that the pupils are doing and at the same time reduce the amount of teacher preparation time involved.
 Get your spare time back and get them really thinking!

 The universal thinking framework was designed to help teachers create rigorous learning experiences.
-These learning experiences could be schemes of work, projects or individual lessons.
+These educational journeys could be schemes of work, projects or individual lessons.
 Effective lessons facilitate good thinking and that's exactly what this taxonomy is all about.
 Using the learning actions that are organised in our taxonomy, teachers have been able to create a 5-minute lesson plan that gets everyone thinking for themselves.
-Using this lesson planning method, teaching staff have been able to create well-constructed learning experiences and save valuable time.
+Using this lesson planning method, teaching staff have been able to create well-constructed classroom experiences and save valuable time.
 Lesson planning for too long has been a burden for teachers, the universal thinking framework transforms this process into a creative act of learning design.

 We encourage educators to think about an ambitious and goal, this usually explains what a student should be able to do with their new knowledge and skills.
 Using this as an end point, we then work backwards and think about the individual steps involved in reaching this destination.
 This exercise involves educators taking on a metacognitive mindset, and we have to imagine not knowing what we already know which in its self, it's quite a skill.
 Thinking about a piece of learning as a series of smaller steps provides us with a more manageable mindset of how to proceed through a task.
 This can have a positive impact on students engagement and confidence.
 An actual lesson plan will probably take longer than five minutes but nonetheless, you could certainly thrash out the skeleton of a lesson using a methodology such as the thinking framework.